 The standard deduction amount depends on your filing status, whether you are 65 or older or blind, and whether an exemption can be claimed for you by another taxpayer.
-The standard deduction amounts for most taxpayers are shown in Table 7.
+Generally, the standard deductions amounts are adjusted each year for inflation.
+The standard deduction amounts for most taxpayers for 2001 are shown in Table 7.

 The amount of the standard deduction for a decedent's final tax return is the same as it would have been had the decedent continued to live.
-However, if the decedent was not
+However, if the decedent was not 65 or older at the time of death, the higher standard deduction for age cannot be claimed.